-Individuals, non-profit organizations and organizations that do not have charitable status, but that run non-profit programs may submit applications.
-For collaborative projects with partners from First Nations, it is preferred that the First Nation partner submits the application.
+Individuals, non-profit organizations and organizations without charitable status, but that run non-profit programs may submit applications.
+For collaborative projects with partners from First Nations, Inuit and Métis communities, it is preferred that the Indigenous partner submits the application.
 For atlas-type projects, applications must be submitted by the sponsoring organization or project coordinator, rather than by individual participants or regional coordinators.
 Support of graduate student research is not a priority for the Baillie Fund, unless the research clearly involves substantial numbers of volunteers in data collection or in other aspects of the project.